-To apply for most financial aid─including federal and state student grants, work-study, and loans─you’ll need to complete the Free Application for Federal Student Aid (FAFSA®).
-Although this financial aid form may seem complex, you’ll find many free resources to help you.
+If there’s one thing you should do this year regarding financial aid, make it the FAFSA®.
+To apply for most financial aid─including federal and state student grants, work-study, and loans─you’ll need to complete the Free Application for Federal Student Aid (FAFSA).
+There are many free resources to help you.

-Complete, submit, and update your application online.
+Complete, submit, and update your application online at studentaid.gov.
 It’s the easiest way to fill out the FAFSA and apply for federal aid.

 Before You Apply

 Beginning with 2024-25 FAFSA, all persons included on the FAFSA will be required to use an Internal Revenue Service (IRS) Direct Data Exchange to share federal tax information to complete the FAFSA or confirm that you or your parent didn’t file a federal tax return.
 This change makes it easier to complete the FAFSA and reduces the number of questions your family will need to answer.
 To take advantage of this new and improved process, keep in mind that your family’s 2022 taxes must be filed before beginning your FAFSA application.

 Before you start your FAFSA, you’ll need to create an FSA ID, which is a username and password used to complete the FAFSA, take out loans, and log in to all Federal Student Aid websites.
 To create an FSA ID as a student, you’ll need your social security number (SSN), name, date of birth, and a unique email address and password, as well as a multifactor authentication option of your choice.
 If required, parent(s) (regardless of whether they have an SSN or not) will create their own account using their own unique email address and password.
 Set up your username and password at least a week before you start your FAFSA.
 Learn how to create an FSA ID.